 Property insurance can help you recover from a fire or break-in.
 However, there are many natural disasters such as floods or storms that can wreak havoc on your business equipment and inventory.
 Natural disasters often require a rider if you are going to be covered.
-Talk to your insurance agent about what equipment you have, what type of property you are doing business out of, where the property is located and what your inventory is on a regular basis.
+Talk to your insurance agent about what equipment you have, what type of property you are doing business with, where the property is located and what your inventory is on a regular basis.
 Only with this information can your agent help you decide what coverage is right for you.

 Other Insurance: Which Policies May be Beneficial

 When you are the sole proprietor of a business or you have a family-owned business, life insurance may be important.
 There are various types of policies available including basic life insurance and key-man life insurance.
-Key man policies are generally used to cover management-level employees who bring a certain expertise to the table and without whom the company could falter.
+Key man policies are used to cover management-level employees who bring a certain expertise to the table and without whom the company could falter.

 Some business owners may also benefit from business interruption policies.
 These policies are especially important after hurricanes and other major natural disasters to cover the loss of income a business would suffer from being unable to operate on their normal schedule.
-It is important to note these are not stand-alone policies; instead this coverage is offered as an add-on to other liability and property coverage that your business may carry.
+It is important to note these are not stand-alone policies; instead, this coverage is offered as an add-on to other liability and property coverage that your business may carry.

-If you are just starting a small business in Florida or you have an existing business and are uncertain if you have the right coverage, contact Oyer, Macoviak and Associates and schedule an appointment at our Boynton Beach location with one of our team members.
+If you are just starting a small business in Florida or have an existing business and are uncertain if you have the right coverage, contact Oyer, Macoviak and Associates and schedule an appointment at our Boynton Beach location with one of our team members.
 We’ll be happy to review your small business insurance needs.